Thyroid Tumors Treatment in Orange County, CA

 - Frequent coughing not related to a cold

 Some people don’t experience any symptoms at all.
 They may find out they have a thyroid tumor if their doctor detects a lump or nodule in a routine physical exam.

 First, the team at SCENT – Southern California Ear, Nose, and Throat reviews your symptoms and medical history and performs a physical exam.
 If they find a lump in your neck, they may take a biopsy.
 This test involves removing a small amount of the tumor tissue to check for cancerous cells.

 Sometimes, biopsy results are unclear.
 If this happens, surgery to remove all or part of your thyroid gland may be necessary.

 How Are Thyroid Tumors Treated?

 After they diagnose your condition, the SCENT – Southern California Ear, Nose, and Throat team develops a personalized treatment plan.
 When recommending treatment, they consider the type and stage of your thyroid tumor as well as your overall health and personal preferences.

 Treatment for benign tumors or small cancerous tumors may begin with monitoring the tumor.
 The team at SCENT – Southern California Ear, Nose, and Throat may recommend routine blood tests and neck ultrasounds to make sure the tumor isn’t growing.

 Most people with thyroid cancer undergo surgery to remove the thyroid at some point.
 Non-cancerous thyroid tumors that cause symptoms, like difficulty swallowing, may also need surgery.

 If you’re experiencing symptoms of thyroid cancer or want to learn more about your treatment options for thyroid tumors, call the SCENT – Southern California Ear, Nose, and Throat office nearest you, or book an appointment online today.
-We have offices in Long Beach, Los Alamitos, Torrance, Newport Beach, and Huntington Beach.
+We have offices in Long Beach, Los Alamitos, Newport Beach, and Huntington Beach.